Daily Weighing Will Help You Lose Weight

 There's that old question.
-Some people say that you shouldn't weigh yourself too often.
+Some experts say that you shouldn't weigh yourself too often.
 Why?

 Because weight goes up and down all the time.